 The following factors are used in determining your eligibility for need-based assistance:

-Determining the Cost of Attendance
+- Cost of Attendance

-Calculating the Expected Family Contribution
+- Expected Family Contribution

-Financial Need is Determined
+- Financial Need

 Demonstrated financial need of each student is the difference between the cost of attendance and the calculated family contribution.
 The calculated need determines the student’s eligibility for financial assistance.

-Calculating a Financial Aid Award
+- Financial Aid Award Calculation

 Any student selected for verification is required to submit the appropriate documentation to WAU’s Student Financial Services office.
-Student Financial Services will send written communication to the student listing the data elements and documents needed to complete the verification process.
+Student Financial Services will send a written communication to the student listing the data elements and documents needed to complete the verification process.